 They also offer elbow joint replacement procedures and can place devices such as internal joint hinges for severe elbow arthritis from wear and tear or subsequent to severe elbow trauma.
 The team has some of the few orthopedic surgeons who perform elbow replacement surgery.

-If you have an elbow injury or live with elbow pain, call Upper Extremity Specialists of Synergy Orthopedic Specialists Medical Group or make an appointment online today.
+If you have an elbow injury or live with elbow pain, call Upper Extremity Specialists of Ortho 1 Medical Group or make an appointment online today.